 GACHAPON, vending machines with plastic capsules containing tiny collectible items like toys and souvenirs, are found in every corner of the country.
 Like most things in Japan, though they are not cheap, you pay for quality.
 Owen took a long time browsing through the endless selection and agonized over his decision on the last day until he finally bought a little Gundam guy.

 One interesting thing we noticed is that the bicycle culture in Japan is very CASUAL.
 Helmets, bike locks and reflective spandex wearing cyclists are rare.
-It's not uncommon to see a poncho wearing grandma on a bike meandering past pedestrians on the sidewalk in the dark downpour, holding grocery bags on one hand and an umbrella on the other, all while also eating a bowl of instant ramen.
+It's not uncommon to see a poncho wearing grandma, meandering past pedestrians on the sidewalk, holding grocery bags on one hand and an umbrella on the other, all while also eating a bowl of instant ramen.
 (Ok, that last part probably isn't true, but you get the idea...!)
 We have lived in rainy, bike-friendly Vancouver, BC for more than 20 yrs and we have never seen someone riding a bike and carrying an umbrella!
 Dodging bikes on the sidewalk was the only minor hazard we encountered in what is probably one of the safest countries in Asia.

 First built in 1593 and most recently restored in 1997, the Osaka Castle is one of the most famous landmarks in Japan, which is why we chose to check it out for our one and only sightseeing excursion.
 Getting there was easy enough on the subway and we walked through the beautiful parkland and garden that envelopes the castle.
 There is a paid children's playground just outside, but we opted out as it was pleasant enough to just let the kids explore the vast greenspace.